 In 2019, CBT purchased 301 Olsen Road, in Tla-o-qui-aht territory in Tofino.
 In 2020, community consultations informed concept designs, which were submitted as part of a zoning bylaw amendment package to the District of Tofino.
+The application unanimously passed 2nd reading and a public hearing was held in December 2021.
 We are dedicated to achieving our vision of a vibrant community hub that supports learning, connecting and sharing ideas safely through innovative programs and, ultimately, solutions which benefit all peoples of our region now and into the future.
+The CBT will continue to ensure that community voices help shape the Biosphere Centre by asking for ongoing input from the broader community on the building's design features, benefits and uses.